 The suit also has a core stabilizer, which acts as a girdle to help reduce the swimmer's muscle movement.
-This feature is intended to help the swimmer maintain the proper angle in the water for extended periods of time.
+This feature is intended to help the swimmer maintain the proper angle in the water for extended periods.

-Research into the effectiveness of the suit also found that air bubbles could be trapped between the swimmer's body and the suit.
-These help lift the swimmer slightly so that they can benefit from the lower friction against air when compared to water.
+Research into the suit's effectiveness also found that air bubbles could be trapped between the swimmer's body and the suit.
+This help lift the swimmer slightly so they can benefit from less friction against air than water.

 The ban came after athletes wearing the suit broke swimming world records in March 2008.

 12. NASA-developed CMOS active pixel sensors are behind your selfies